WV-design/Trinity-toolhead/README.md

 > [!NOTE]
 > This is currently being tested, I am still working on it and would love your feedback!
 > This project lives in a user project in the monolith discord server.
-You can also ask me directly; my username is Gerbz_

 * Made to DUEL! the Y footprint fits within a sherpa mini.